 Then, we learn that each of these individuals has experienced suicidal thoughts and sought help.

-Not only did this ad extend an understanding hand to a segment of buyers who may have similar thoughts, but it shed light on a greater social health crisis.
+Not only did this ad extend an understanding hand to a segment of buyers who may have similar thoughts, but it shed light on a greater mental health crisis.

 Tell old stories, with a new twist

 If there are two lessons you take from each of these ads, make them these: